marialyk77/Coffee-Rewards/README.md

 ## Data Credibility

-**1. Reliable:**  The dataset shows **signs of inaccuracies** and **incompleteness**, with potential bias issues that cannot be fully assessed.
+**1. Reliable:**  The dataset shows **signs of inaccuracies** and **incompleteness**, with potential bias issues that could impact the overall analysis.

-The **age** distribution of customers ranges from **18 to 118**.
-Notably, **all rows with an age of 118 have null values in the 'gender' and 'income' columns**.
-Additionally, there are 253 rows corresponding to customers aged 90-101, with 17 of them between 100-101.
-Unlike the 118-year-old entries, **the 90-101 age group has no missing values in other columns**, suggesting they may not be typos.
-However, **it is worth noting that customers over 100 purchasing coffee might be unrealistic and could indicate potential data quality concerns.** I removed only the rows where the age was 118.
+- **Age Distribution Bias:** The age distribution of customers is skewed, with older segments (Late Career + Retirement) making up over 60% of the sample, while younger segments (Young Adults + Early Career) account for only 16%.
+This suggests a sampling bias, as the dataset might overrepresent older customers, potentially leading to inaccurate conclusions about customer behavior across different age groups.

-The dataset **lacks transaction amount data for BOGO (Buy One Get One) and Discount offer types**, which limits the ability to assess the financial success of these offers.
-As a result:
+- **Unrealistic Age Entries:** The dataset includes entries for customers aged 90-118, with missing data for customers aged 118 and some potential outliers aged 100-101.
+While these may not be typos, the unrealistically high age of customers (e.g., purchasing coffee at such ages) raises data quality concerns.

-- **Inability to Measure Offer Success Based on Revenue:** The lack of transaction data means we cannot evaluate the success of these offers in terms of revenue generation.
-Only offer engagement metrics are available.
+- **Missing Transaction Data for Offer Types:** The dataset lacks transaction amount data for BOGO and Discount offer types, which limits the ability to assess the financial success of these offers.

-- **Limited Insights into Channel Performance:** Since transactional data is missing, we cannot fully assess which channels are most successful in driving revenue.
+- **Inability to Measure Offer Success by Revenue:** With no transaction data, we cannot evaluate offer success based on revenue generation.
+We can only analyze engagement metrics like offer views, completions, and redemptions.

-- **Focus on Engagement Rather than Financial Impact:** Any performance analysis must focus on engagement metrics such as offer views, completions, and redemption rates, rather than financial success.
+- **Limited Channel Performance Insights:** Without transactional data, assessing which channels drive revenue is impossible, meaning the analysis must focus solely on engagement metrics rather than financial impact.

 **2. Original:** The data was downloaded from Maven Analytics but was originally sourced from Kaggle, via Udacity.